 With any luck, that’ll get you back to where you started.
-It won’t get you the broken packages that you tried to install, but at least Apt will be functional again, and you can go back to using it to attempt to install the package and its dependencies.
+It won’t get you the broken packages that you tried to install, but at least Apt will be functional again, and you can go back to using it to attempt to install the package you were originally trying to install and its dependencies.

 Permanent DPKG Lock

-It’s actually easy to delete the lock file preventing you from using Apt and getting back to doing what you need to.
+It’s easy to delete the lock file preventing you from using Apt and getting back to doing what you need to.
 Sometimes these lock files remain in place after an install error or power outage, derailing the process and preventing the file from being removed automatically.
 In this case, you’ll need to do it yourself.

-For good measure, delete the lock in cache.
+For good measure, delete the lock in the cache.